TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-snappyShell"></a>
-### How to Use snappy-shell
+## How to Use snappy-shell
 `snappy-shell` can be used to execute any SQL queries on SnappyData cluster. `snappy-shell` uses JDBC connection to execute these queries.

 To connect to a SnappyData cluster using `snappy-shell` use the `connect client` command on snappy shell.

-For example:

 ```
 $ bin/snappy-shell
 snappy> connect client 'locatorHost:1527';
 ```

-Use the hostaname of locatorHost instead of leadHost. **1527** is the default port on which locatorHost listens for connections.
-If you have changed the client port, use the correct port number.
+Use the hostaname of locatorHost instead of locatorHost. **1527** is the default port on which locatorHost listens for connections.
+If you have used a different client port, use the correct port number.

 Once connected you can execute SQL queries using `snappy-shell`